DSri01/COMP4801_FYP_EVALUATION_LiveGraph_SS_DB/README.md

 - **Step 5:** Update the ```Makefile``` with the *actual path of the directory* containing the ``` liblivegraph.so``` file from Step 4 in the place holders provided in the compilation flags in the Makefile.
+The first *make* command has been left as an example of how this is supposed to be done.

 - **Step 6:** Install ```libtbb-dev```.